-- One of the [many] free parameters is the number of iterations used in the Gibbs sampler and EM: I experimented with 8, 16, 32, 64 and 128 and the value of 64 appears to produce stable results as well as being reasonably fast.
-The LDA estimation is fairly quick under any choice of iterations; the sLDA takes a very long time when both the Gibbs and EM iterations are set to 128 - There are a variety of additional free parameters in the routines: these were mostly set to the defaults or to default-like values, e.g. the vector of initial regression parameters was set to 1.0. - Using proportions rather than counts-a common approach when analyzing text corpa-made no difference in the classification accuracy on the full sample; it could still have an effect when balanced samples are used.
+- One of the [many] free parameters is the number of iterations used in the Gibbs sampler and EM: In the Asia analysis I experimented with 8, 16, 32, 64 and 128 and the value of 64 appears to produce stable results as well as being reasonably fast.
+The LDA estimation is fairly quick under any choice of iterations; the sLDA takes a very long time when both the Gibbs and EM iterations are set to 128 - There are a variety of additional free parameters in the routines: these were mostly set to the defaults or to default-like values, e.g. the vector of initial regression parameters was set to 1.0. - Using proportions rather than counts-a common approach when analyzing text corpa-made no difference in the classification accuracy on the full sample; it could still have an effect when balanced samples are used. - An experiment with reducing the number of variables in the Asia analysis by eliminating the disproportionately high frequency $gov\gov\vercp$ variable and the very low frequency variables that involve interactions with the USA produced no discernible improvements.